In this Leupold DeltaPoint Pro review, let's take a look at this awesome red dot sight's specs, and how it compares to other top brand products.

 The dot sizes are available in:

-Parallax is not noticeable at long distance, but it's slightly noticeable at close ranges.
+We've observed that parallax is not very noticeable at long distances, but there is a slight degree of parallax noticeable at close ranges.

 Learn more in our comparison guide between 3 and 6 MOA reticles on our site.